5 Ways to Fix a Stuck Pixel on Your Screen

 But let’s go through one technique real quick:

 - Turn off your monitor.

 - Get yourself a damp cloth, so that you won’t scratch the screen.

 - Apply pressure to the area where the stuck pixel is.
 Try not to put pressure anywhere else, as this may trigger the creation of more stuck pixels.

 - While applying pressure, turn on your computer and screen.

 - Remove pressure and the stuck pixel should be gone.

-This works because in a stuck pixel liquid in a subpixel has not spread equally.
-In combination with the backlight of your screen, this liquid is used to allow different amounts of light to pass through, which creates the different colors.
+This works because, in a stuck pixel, the liquid in one or more of its sub-pixels has not spread equally.
+When the backlight of your screen turns on, different amounts of the liquid pass through the pixel, to create the different colors.

-Should all of these approaches fail to fix your pixel warrior, at least you’ll now know it’s not simple to fix and the LCD may indeed need to be replaced.
-But please do let us know if these tips helped you to fix your pixels.
-In any case, good luck!
+Should all of these approaches fail to fix your dead pixel warrior, at least you’ll now know it’s not simple to fix and the screen may indeed need to be replaced.

 Affiliate Disclosure: By buying the products we recommend, you help keep the site alive.
 Read more.